-4. Set up the grill for two-zone cooking and pre-heat.
+4. Set up the grill for two-zone grilling and pre-heat.

 5. Grill over direct heat for about 3 to 4 minutes per side to brown slightly.

-6. Move the pork tenderloins to indirect heat and continue cooking until the internal temperature reaches 145° F. Test with a probe thermometer (affiliate).
+6. Move the pork tenderloins to indirect heat and continue cooking until the internal temperature reaches 145° F. Test with a probe thermometer.

 7. Rest for 5 minutes, slice and enjoy.

 Since pork tenderloins usually come with 2 in a package (sometimes 4), they are great for stretching over a few meals.
 Sure you could cook both tenderloins the same way, but wouldn't it be even more fun to use two different marinades for some nice variety?